What we feed ourselves and our children will shape the future of New Zealand.

 The theme of the meeting is ‘For our children’s children‘, and, despite exploring wildly different topics, all three speakers covered their area of expertise with an eye towards the future.

-You view the briefing by clicking on the button below.
+You can view the briefing below.

 - Prof Wayne Cutfield, Director of the Liggins Institute, examines how the earliest stages of human development can have a lifelong impact on an individual’s weight and health.